geoolson/TheRoyalDiamond/README.md

 * Before working on the project please do the following to synch your local repo with github :
 `git pull`

-## uploading your code
+## Uploading Your Code

 in the working diretory of the project you're working on do the following
 *  Add the changes you've made

     `git add .`

-*  This will bring up a text editor.
+*  Make a commit.
+This will bring up a text editor.
 Provide a brief description of the changes/additions made then save and quit

     `git commit`

 *  This last command will upload your commit to Github.

     `git push origin master`